alan-turing-institute/Palaeoanalytics/README.md

 ```

 **Note**: For Mac users we recommend an OS versions=> 10.14 to prevent build problems.
 For some OS (e.g. Mojave OSX), the OpenCV installation can take too long, if this is the case you can also install
-the library from conda using the line `pip install opencv=4.5.4.58`.
+the library using `pip install opencv=4.5.4.58`.
 Also, be careful about versions, as older versions of OpenCV can break this code.

 ## Running `PyLithics`